galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

-## Second assembly evaluation assembly evaluation
+## Second round of assembly evaluation

-Once we have purged the duplications, let's evaluate the assembly again.
+Once we have run purge_dups, we can evaluate assembly again, and compare the results before and after purging.

 > ### {% icon hands_on %} Hands-on: assembly evaluation with Quast
 >